TheCaptain989/radarr-striptracks/README.md

 [![Build Image](https://github.com/TheCaptain989/radarr-striptracks/actions/workflows/BuildImage.yml/badge.svg)](https://github.com/TheCaptain989/radarr-striptracks/actions/workflows/BuildImage.yml "BuildImage job")
 <!-- markdownlint-restore -->

-## Features Only Available From This Repository
+## Features Only Available In This Repository
 The following features are only available from this repository.
-These are either not related to Linuxserver.io's images or not be related to Docker at all, so they are not published as part of the official Linuxserver.io Docker Mod package.
+These are either not related to Linuxserver.io's images or not related to Docker at all, so they are not published as part of the official Linuxserver.io Docker Mod package.

 - Works in [hotio](https://hotio.dev/) containers.
 See [HOTIO.md](./hotio/HOTIO.md) for more details.
 - Works in Windows by using [WSL](https://learn.microsoft.com/en-us/windows/wsl/).
 See the [WSL.md](./wsl/WSL.md) file for more details.